knative/serving/docs/contracts/developer-monitoring-contract.md

 ### Log Cleanup

 Logs written to stdout and stderr are cleaned up by Kubernetes.
-Elafros will provide necessary functionality to clean up all the logs from `/var/log/*` that are collected.
+Elafros will provide necessary functionality to rotate all the logs from `/var/log/*`.

 ## Monitoring